 - reduces lipid peroxidation (antioxidant effect)

-- Hypertension: BP reduction at high doses
+- Hypertension: Blood pressure reduction at high doses

-- diabetes mellitus
+- Diabetes mellitus

-- possibly reducing insulin resistance
+- possibly a reduction in insulin resistance

-- Q10 levels usually reduced
+- Q10 levels are usually low

 - Statin therapy for lipid metabolism disorders

-- eliminates reduction in Q10 production
+- reverses reduction in Q10 education

-- reduces muscle pain (statin side effects)
+- Reduces muscle pain (statin side effects)

 - Neurological diseases